 Leela Corman is an illustrator, cartoonist, and Middle Eastern dancer.
 She self-published three issues of her minicomic, Flimflam, before winning a 1999 Xeric Grant to publish her first graphic novel, Queen’s Day.
 Her latest graphic novel, Unterzakhn, has been nominated for the L.A.
 Times Book Award, the Eisner Award, and Le Prix Artemisia.
 Unterzakhn has been translated into French, Spanish, Dutch, Swedish, and Italian, and won the Best Anglo-American comic at the Rome Festival.
 She is a contributor to Nautilus Magazine, The Nib, Tablet Magazine, Symbolia, and The OC Weekly.
 She has illustrated books on topics that range from urban gardening to the history of the skirt.
 Her editorial clients include PBS, the New York Times, and BUST Magazine.
 Leela is represented by Wales Literary Agency.

-In our year-long program, Leela teaches illustration, comics journalism, and figure drawing.
+In our year-long program, Leela teaches optional courses in emotional storytelling.

 Sidney Davidson is an illustrator based in Gainesville, FL.
 He has a BFA in Sequential Art and MFA in Illustration from Savannah College of Art and Design.
 His editorial work has appeared in The Boston Globe, High Country News, and The Iguana.
 Sidney has rigorously and analytically studied drawing, inking techniques, and composition for 12 years.
 He has a strategic solution-oriented approach to drawing, illustration, and storytelling challenges.

 Sidney teaches analytical drawing techniques in our evening program and is a guest teacher in the Comics Intensive.